 History of vaccine development

-You can read more about the state of the world's vaccines and immunization in this Executive Summary from WHO:Executive Summary: State of the world's vaccines and immunization
+You can read more about the state of the world’s vaccines and immunization on this WHO page:Immunization Analysis and Insights

 Although inoculationInoculationThe practice of intentionally exposing someone to matter from smallpox pustules in order to initiate a mild, protective response to the disease. against smallpox was practiced over 2000 years ago in China and India, a British physician, Edward Jenner, is generally credited with ushering in the modern concept of vaccination.
 In 1796 he used matter from cowpox pustules to inoculate patients successfully against smallpox, which is caused by a related virusVirusAn ultramicroscopic infectious agent that consists of genetic material surrounded by a protein coat.
 A virus can replicate themselves only within cells of living hosts..